ShaunOfTheLive/OpenCoasterTycoon/docs/Readme_OS2.txt

 A NOTE ABOUT MUSIC
 ------------------

-OpenTTD includes a music driver which uses the MCI MIDI system.
+OpenCoaster Tycoon includes a music driver which uses the MCI MIDI system.
 Unfortunately, due to the lack of proper MIDI hardware myself, I have been unable to test it, but during testing, I found that when MIDI was enabled, I got no sound effects.
 I therefore decided to DISABLE music by default.

-To enable music, start OpenTTD with the command line:
+To enable music, start OpenCoaster Tycoon with the command line:

    openttd -m os2